How is this year group organised?

 In Year 2, we provide all of the pencils and crayons for pupils so please do not send your child into school with a pencil case.
 Also toys and games (including costume jewellery) must not be brought into school as this generally leads to lots of fiddling and lost items.
 Should any of these items inadvertently appear in school, the teacher will look after them until the end of the day.
 Those children who scoot to school must store their scooters neatly in their year group’s grey storage box (located outside Turtle Class).
 Please can you ensure that they are folded and stored away tidily.

 Children will be given home learning activities every Thursday.
+Areas covered include Spellings, Maths and English.
 It would be very helpful if you could work with your child on the activities provided.
 Completed homework should be returned to school by the following Tuesday.

 Reading (Home Books & Guided Reading)

 Please listen to your child read as frequently as possible.
 They may change their school reading book as often as they wish, but it is now their responsibility to remember to do so!
 (They will be shown how to do this at the start of the year).
 We have launched a new reading reward scheme in Key Stage One, 'Go WILD for Reading'.
 A challenge sheet will be stuck inside your child's Reading Record with four blank letters.
 The aim of the challenge is to colour in each letter in order to receive a pin badge to put on your child's book bag or jumper.
 Your child can colour in a letter every time they complete two pages of their Reading Record (11 reads).